-Abington – Jefferson Health is at the forefront of Reimagining Cancer Care with the creation of our new 86,000 square foot Asplundh Cancer Pavilion, scheduled to open in early 2018.
+Abington – Jefferson Health is at the forefront of Reimagining Cancer Care with the creation of our new 86,000 square foot Asplundh Cancer Pavilion, scheduled to open in 2018.

 Please join us in realizing an inspiring vision for the future of cancer care with Abington Health Foundation’s launch of a capital campaign to help build, equip and staff the Asplundh Cancer Pavilion.